Sky localization of space-based detectors with time-delay interferometry: Introduction

 \section{Introduction}

-The first detection of gravitational waves (GWs) \cite{LIGOScientific:2016aoc} by advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) Scientific Collaboration \cite{Harry:2010zz, LIGOScientific:2014pky} and Virgo Collaboration \cite{VIRGO:2014yos} opened a new window to test Einstein's general relativity and understand the nature of the gravity \cite{LIGOScientific:2016lio, LIGOScientific:2018dkp, LIGOScientific:2019fpa, LIGOScientific:2020tif}.
+The first detection of gravitational waves (GWs) \cite{LIGOScientific:2016aoc} by advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) Scientific Collaboration \cite{Harry:2010zz, LIGOScientific:2014pky} and Virgo Collaboration \cite{VIRGO:2014yos} opened a new window to test Einstein's general relativity \cite{LIGOScientific:2016lio, LIGOScientific:2018dkp, LIGOScientific:2019fpa, LIGOScientific:2020tif}, study the population of stellar-mass black holes, measure the merger rates of binary black holes in the Universe, probe the evolution history of the Universe and understand the nature of the gravity \cite{LIGOScientific:2016dsl,LIGOScientific:2016kwr,LIGOScientific:2016hpm,LIGOScientific:2021aug,Seto:2001qf,Kyutoku:2016zxn,eLISA:2013xep,Klein:2015hvg,Sesana:2008ur,Ricarte:2018mzn,Li:2022fno,Mangiagli:2022niy}.
 However, the ground-based GW observatories are only sensitive to GWs in the high frequency bands $10-10^3$ Hz due to seismic noise and gravity gradient noise.
-The proposed space-based GW detectors such as Laser Interferometer Space Antenna (LISA) \cite{Danzmann:1997hm, LISA:2017pwj}, Taiji \cite{Hu:2017mde}, and TianQin \cite{TianQin:2015yph} will detect GWs in the low frequency regimes $10^{-4}-10^{-1}$ Hz.
-Accurate sky localization is an important scientific object for space-based GW detectors because the source position is strongly correlated with the other parameters of the binary source.
-The accurate information about the source localization is essential for the follow-up observations of counterparts and the statistical identification of the host galaxy when no counterpart is present, so that GWs can be used as standard sirens \cite{Schutz:1986gp, Holz:2005df} to probe the evolution of the Universe and study the problem of the Hubble tension \cite{Riess:2019cxk}.
+The proposed space-based GW detectors such as Laser Interferometer Space Antenna (LISA) \cite{Danzmann:1997hm, LISA:2017pwj}, Taiji \cite{Hu:2017mde}, and TianQin \cite{TianQin:2015yph} will detect GWs in the low frequency regimes $10^{-4}-10^{-1}$ Hz where a wealth of astrophysical sources resides.
+Accurate sky localization is an important scientific goal for GW observations \cite{Grover:2013sha}.
+The accurate information about the source localization is essential for the follow-up observations of electromagnetic counterparts and the statistical identification of the host galaxy when no counterpart is present \cite{Cutler:1997ta,Grover:2013sha,Berry:2014jja}, so that GWs can be used as standard sirens \cite{Schutz:1986gp, Holz:2005df} to probe the evolution of the Universe and study the problem of the Hubble tension \cite{Chen:2017rfc,Hotokezaka:2018dfi,Vitale:2018wlg,LIGOScientific:2019zcs,Zhu:2021bpp,Riess:2019cxk}.
 Moreover, accurate knowledge about the GW source position may provide important information about the environments where the binary source resides.
-Because space-based GW detectors can measure GWs for months to years and the detector's center moves in the orbit around the Sun, the Doppler modulation on the amplitude and phase of GWs carries the position information of the sources.
+However, the errors in determining the source position are strongly correlated with the other parameters of the binary source \cite{Cutler:1997ta,Blaut:2011zz,Zhang:2023ceh}, so accurate source localization depends on the GW detector and the type of source.
+In contrast to the coalescing signals detectable by ground-based detectors, space-based GW detectors can measure monochromatic GWs from short-period binary stars for months to years, and the translatory motion of detector's center around the Sun imposes on the signal a periodic Doppler shift, the Doppler modulation on the amplitude and phase of GWs carries the position information of the sources.
 Therefore, a single space-based GW detector is able to locate the source position.